 Kodak's inks have lower levels of humectants than the competition.
 That means faster drying, even with high ink coverage on coated and glossy papers.
 Correspondingly, PROSPER ULTRA 520 features a proprietary intelligent drying system using near-infrared technology.
 This drying solution combined with our low humectant KODACHROME Inks are the key to printing heavy ink coverage on glossy papers at top speed.

 Why did you design PROSPER ULTRA 520 for a maximum print width of 520 mm?
 After all, larger widths would also be possible with ULTRASTREAM.

-The maximum print width of 520 mm (20.5 inches) allows for a wide variety of imposition formats consistent with traditional offset presses.
-That ensures seamless compatibility with sheetfed offset presses in B2 and B1 format as well as with any post-processing equipment that printers already have installed.
+The print width of 520 mm (20.5 inches) allows for a wide variety of imposition formats consistent with traditional offset presses.
+That ensures seamless compatibility with sheetfed offset presses in B2 and B1 sizes as well as with post-processing equipment that printers already have installed.
 This print width also plays a part in PROSPER ULTRA 520's compact design and small footprint and, not least, contributes to its competitive investment costs.

 Paper is the largest variable cost in any print job, and this has been reinforced by the recent enormous paper price increases.
 How does PROSPER ULTRA 520 help printers keep paper costs under control?

 The PROSPER ULTRA 520 Press offers various features that help printers keep their paper costs low.
 It can print on inkjet-compatible substrates at full speeds.
 Cost-effective standard offset papers can also be run on the press with an optional inline pre-coater, which applies one of our dedicated optimizer agents.